joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/01/style/galliano-met-us-open.html

 **Weeks After Failed Drone Attack, Germany Points Finger at Russia**\
 `The country said Moscow was behind an explosive-laden drone found near a Ukrainian plane at a German airport last month.
-Russia did not immediately comment.`\
+Russia said Germany had provided no evidence.`\
 https://www.nytimes.com/2026/09/01/world/europe/germany-russia-drone-airport.html

 **Can a Museum Accept Artifacts With Slim Records?
 Toledo Has a Plan.**\